-At the request of the Pennsylvania Securities Commission, all of the executive officers and directors of the Company serving at the commencement of the initial public offering of the Company agreed to place in escrow 10,700,000 shares of Common Stock (subsequently amended to 8,395,000 by the cancellation of 2,000,000 shares during June 1995 and 305,000 shares during February 1996 by the President of the Company) beneficially owned by them until December 29, 1996.
+At the request of the Pennsylvania Securities Commission, all of the executive officers and directors of the Company serving at the commencement of the initial public offering of the Company agreed to place in escrow 10,700,000 shares of Common Stock (subsequently amended to 8,395,000 by the cancellation of 2,305,000 shares by the President of the Company during June 1994, March 1995, and February 1996) beneficially owned by them until December 29, 1996.
 Under certain circumstances as outlined by the Pennsylvania Securities Commission, the President's shares may be held in escrow for an additional period of time, but not later than June 30, 1998.
 Any additional shares acquired by the executive officers and directors will also be held in escrow.
-The executive officers and directly, any of the Common Stock held in escrow or any options to acquire stock they may own.
-Additionally, the President of the Company has agreed that his 4,365,000 escrowed common shares would be canceled by the Company and would no longer be issued and outstanding unless certain performance measures as specified by the Commission are achieved.
-If the performance measures are achieved, the common shares released from escrow will result in a compensatory charge to the Company's operations.
-The charge will be based on the fair value of the Company's common shares on the date the shares are released from escrow.
-During the year ended June 30, 1995 and the nine months ended March 31, 1996, there was no such charge to operations.
-The 4,365,000 common shares are not considered outstanding for purposes of calculating the loss per common share for all periods presented.
+The executive officers and directly, any of the Common Stock held in escrow or any options to acquire stock they may

-F-19
+F-20